fanoframework/fanoframework.github.io/working-with-application/index.md

 For CGI application, Fano Framework provides abstract class `TBasicAppServiceProvider` which you need to extend to register you application dependencies.
 You must implements its `register()` method.

 The last parameter is instance of class responsible to build application routes.
 Fano Framework provides base abstract class `TRouteBuilder` which you need to extend.
 You must implements its `buildRoutes()`.
+Please note that, you do not required to inherit from `TRouteBuilder` class.
+You can use any class as long as it implements `IRouteBuilder` interface.

 ```
 appInstance := TCgiWebApplication.create(